Badoc: Etymology

 In 1572, during the intensive Christianization of the area in what is now the Ilocos Region, a boatload of Spanish missionaries and soldiers stopped at the mouth of the Badoc River to establish camp in the area that is now occupied by the Badoc town proper.
-It was the only site that was clear of obstructions, apart from a portion that was occupied by fifteen families of natives known as the Isneg.
+It was the only site that was clear of obstructions, apart from a portion that was occupied by fifteen families of natives known as the Isneg..

 Around the settlement was a thick growth of tall flowering reed plants called bado-badoc (phleumpratense).
 Seeing some fishermen lingering at a distance, the Spaniards walked up to them to inquire about the name of the place pointing to the spot which they thought was a settlement.
 The men, not being able to understand what was asked to them, simply thought that the Spaniards wanted to know the name of the plant around the area and thus the answered: 'bado-badoc'.
-The leader of the expedition recorded the word, hence the town was called "Badoc".
+The leader of the expedition recorded the word, hence the town was called "Badoc"..

 Geography

-The Municipality of Badoc is considered the westernmost municipality in Ilocos Norte.
+The Municipality of Badoc is considered the southernmost municipality in Ilocos Norte.

 Badoc is situated 39.10 km from the provincial capital Laoag, and 444.77 km from the country's capital city of Manila.